ReFreezed/HotParticles/misc/README.txt

 Values:

+    customData
+        String.
+Custom data for the project.
+Is empty by default.
+(Note that particle systems can have their own custom data too.)

     particleSystems
         Array of tables with these fields:

         blendMode               string   The blend mode for drawing. bufferSize              number   An appropriate buffer size.
         colors                  table    Sequence of red/green/blue/alpha values, like this: {r1,g1,b1,a1, r2,g2,b2,a2, ...}
-        direction               number   The particle direction.
+        customData              string   Custom data for the particle system.
+Is empty by default. direction               number   The particle direction.
         emissionArea            table    Table with these fields: distribution (string), dx (number), dy (number), angle (number), relative (boolean).
 Is also an array. emissionRate            number   Particle spawning rate.